kimtillas91/kimtillas91.github.io/_posts/2018-05-10-a-guide-to-touring-kyoto.md

 category: Japan
 tag:    [Japan, travel, guide, Kyoto, tour]
 img:	inari-inori.jpg
-description: "This is a brief guide for people who want to maximize a few days of travel around Kyoto."
+description: "This is a brief guide for people who want to maximize a few days of travel around Kyoto.
+Learn a little more about Kyoto so you can make a more efficient itinerary."
 idno:   JP20180415
 ---